gracelang/language/languageSpec/spec.md

 The core Grace specification does not describe a concurrent language.
 Various concurrency models may be provided as dialects.
-The details remain to be sepecified.
+The details remain to be specified.

 # Acknowledgements